The Complete Setup Guide for the Sony a1

 Movie Settings

-Once you have selected your video resolution, it is time to make adjustments to the video frame rates (Rec Frame Rate) and quality/bit rates (Record Settings).
-It is important to know that the options available to you via both of these settings will differ depending on what video mode you selected above.
-So how do these settings affect your video?
+Once you have selected your video resolution, it is time to adjust the video frame rates (Rec Frame Rate) and quality/bit rates (Record Settings).
+It is important to know that the options available to you via both of these settings will differ depending on the video mode you selected above.
+So, how do these settings affect your video?

 Your choice of frame rate determines the general feel and look of the video.